ellzmarie/giphy-react/README.md

 ## Tasks:

 * Read through the Giphy docs.
-* Diagram my App (image):
+* Diagram my app (include Image):

-- What components will I have?
+    1. What components will I have?
-- Where would state "live"?
+    2. Where would state "live"?
-- Where do I need to pass props?
+    3. Where do I need to pass props?

 ## 🚀 Completion looks like: